Choosing a Law Firm Marketing Agency

 Now, for the elephant in the room, budget.

-I would recommend that you establish an annual amount that you’re willing to invest into your marketing, with the understanding that nothing is accomplished overnight.
+I would recommend that you establish an annual amount that you’re willing to invest in your marketing, with the understanding that nothing is accomplished overnight.

 I use the word “invest” on purpose.
 Online marketing isn’t a physical transaction, where you walk away with a tangible item in hand.
-There are long term and short term goals every agency should establish with your budget.
+There are long-term and short-term goals every agency should establish with its budget.

 The more you articulate your goals, along with your budget, the better an agency can provide feedback on potential success.